AlexH-HankIT/phpietadmin-gui/README.md

 daemon live config.

 ## Compatibility
 Phpietadmin is tested on 8.
-But it’s not limited to Debian.
+But it’s not limited to debian.
 It should run just fine on any other linux distribution.

 ## Docs